Mercury (element): Occurrence

-In 2022, China was the top producer of mercury, providing 91% of the world output (2000 out of 2200 tonnes), followed by Tajikistan (120 t), Mexico (40 t), Peru (30 t) and Norway (20 t).
+In 2020, China was the top producer of mercury, providing 88% of the world output (2200 out of 2500 tonnes), followed by Tajikistan (178 t), Russia (50 t) and Mexico (32 t).

 Because of the high toxicity of mercury, both the mining of cinnabar and refining for mercury are hazardous and historic causes of mercury poisoning.
 In China, prison labor was used by a private mining company as recently as the 1950s to develop new cinnabar mines.
 Thousands of prisoners were used by the Luo Xi mining company to establish new tunnels.
 Worker health in functioning mines is at high risk.

 A newspaper claimed that an unidentified European Union directive calling for energy-efficient lightbulbs to be made mandatory by 2012 encouraged China to re-open cinnabar mines to obtain the mercury required for CFL bulb manufacture.
 Environmental dangers have been a concern, particularly in the southern cities of Foshan and Guangzhou, and in Guizhou province in the southwest.

 Abandoned mercury mine processing sites often contain very hazardous waste piles of roasted cinnabar calcines.
 Water run-off from such sites is a recognized source of ecological damage.
-Former mercury mines may be suited for constructive re-use.
-For example, in 1976 Santa Clara County, California purchased the historic Almaden Quicksilver Mine and created a county park on the site, after conducting extensive safety and environmental analysis of the property.
+Former mercury mines may be suited for constructive re-use; for example, in 1976 Santa Clara County, California purchased the historic Almaden Quicksilver Mine and created a county park on the site, after conducting extensive safety and environmental analysis of the property.